marcelomatus/openhab-addons-gilda/bundles/org.openhab.binding.ferroamp/README.md

 | hasBattery      | boolean | Is there a battery connected or not ? | N/A     | no       | yes      |

 ## Channels

-The following channels are available for reading, for the ferroamp binding.

 | Channel Type ID      | Item Type                  | Read/Write | Description                              |
 |---------------------------------------------------|------------|------------------------------------------|